Mortgage broker or direct to a bank?

 Negotiating your home loan is the largest transaction most of us will make in our lives.
 It is one of the main channels you have to create a direct relationship with your bank.
 If you use a broker to establish this relationship you will lose an opportunity to develop the one to one relationship.

 In New Zealand not all banks are prepared to put business through brokers.
 The reason they do this is they see value looking after customers total banking needs and want to keep a direct relationship with their customers.
-Banks are after all of your banking business and believe there is value in creating a relationship with you to look after your mortgage, credit cards, daily account management like chequebooks, online banking etc. This is especially pertinent if you want the products of a bank that is not covered by a broker.
+Banks are after all of your banking business and believe there is value in creating a relationship with you to look after your mortgage, credit cards, daily account management like chequebooks, online banking etc. This is especially pertinent if you want to use bank products that are not covered by a broker such as credit cards, savings accounts and term deposits, to name a few.

 The other side of this is that brokers do not have access to all lenders in the market place.
 Brokers work through organisations called aggregators, which give them access to a pool of lenders like banks and credit unions.
 It may be the case that the broker you are dealing with does not have access to a specific bank and hence cannot offer you their mortgage products.
 This is not a problem, just important that you as the borrower understand how it works and the value of shopping around.